ParvanehRamezani/ParvanehRamezani/README.md

 - 👋 Hi, I’m @ParvanehRamezani
 - 👀 I’m interested in web design, UI design, UX design
-- 🌱 I’m currently learning JavaScript, UI/UX Design
+- 🌱 I’m always motivated to learn
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me parvaneramezani93@gmail.com